Ralph Ambrose O'Neill: Biography

 In August 1920, he signed a five-year contract to build a functional Mexican Air Force and train Mexican pilots, as Mexico was undergoing numerous violent ideological uprisings and military coups following the Plan of Agua Prieta.
 On September 9, he was made Chief of the Department of Aviation of the Mexican Army.
-In anticipation of O'Neill's arrival, french Farman F.50 twin-engine night bombers were purchased.
-According to the Secretary of War August 1920, the entire inventory consisted of only 13 aircraft.
-9 were ill-equipped, mixed and matched engine, nationally-constructed biplanes.
+In anticipation of O'Neill's arrival, French Farman F.50 twin-engine night bombers were purchased.
+According to the Secretary of War, in August 1920 the entire inventory consisted of only 13 aircraft.
+Nine were ill-equipped, mixed and matched engine, nationally-constructed biplanes.
 These were broadly considered still to be prototypes not suitable for concerted battle.
-4 more were monoplane scouts.
-5 other planes were in repair and the rest at the TNCA were considered antiquated, wrecked, or beyond repair.
-The branch consisted of 27 pilots, only 4 possessing over 40 hours of flight time, 17 of which were new cadets.
-With the current arsenal underwhelming and obsolete, O'Neill began to acquire air-cooled engines and new aircraft such as french Morane-Saulnier and 35 British Avro 504 model k and J for the flight school.
+Four more were monoplane scouts, five other planes were in repair and the rest at the TNCA were considered antiquated, wrecked, or beyond repair.
+The branch consisted of 27 pilots, only 4 possessing over 40 hours of flight time, and 17 of which were new cadets.
+With the current arsenal underwhelming and obsolete, O'Neill began to acquire air-cooled engines and new aircraft such as French Morane-Saulnier and 35 British Avro 504 model K and J for the flight school.
 These would later be copied and produced in Mexico under the name Avro Anáhuac.

 "Jefe Rodolfo" as he was then known, would present himself to manufacturers and foreign leaders under made-up titles such as "Major-General" in order to garner prominence and legitimacy.
 He was the first to introduce the term "Fuerza Aérea Mexicana" (FAM) naming the organization as such.
 The next step was the formation of classified fighter, bomber, observation and forward reconnaissance squadrons, as well as the decentralization of Air Force units throughout the country at strategic bases.
 Other than the infrastructure itself, O'Neill was responsible for the invention of tactics, standard procedures and other scenario protocols never before implemented.
 O'Neill then set to work with his co-instructors German Fritz Bieler and Frenchman Joe Ben Lievre, using the first intercom, basically a hose and funnel to communicate in an open cockpit, known as the "Gosport System", invented by Robert Smith-Barry.